ScuffedNewt/ScuffedNewt/README.md

 # ScuffedNewt | Tara
 Hi!
-My name's Tara, I'm a third-year DCU Computer Science student.
+My name's Tara, I'm a fourth-year DCU Computer Science student.
 Most of my contributions to GitHub are in private repositories, but I hope to create more public projects soon.

 You can reach me on discord (scuffednewt) or via [email](mailto:t.a.greenwood03@gmail.com).